Beans - dried

 computer nerd.
 He is the former executive chef of Martha's

-(both in Key West), the Hilton Hotel in Fayetteville, Arkansas,
+in Key West), the Hilton Hotel in Fayetteville, Arkansas,

-and the New Bern Golf and Country Club, North
+and the New Bern Golf and Country Club, North Carolina.

-in Key West while he works on his Food Encyclopedia
+Key West while he works on his Food Encyclopedia (five years

 Food Reference Website